getmaxun/maxun_docs/docs/robot/crawl/introduction.md

 ## What Gets Extracted

-For each page discovered, the crawl robot extracts:
+For each page discovered, the crawl extracts
 - **Page metadata**: Title, language, description, favicon, and all meta tags
 - **HTML content**: Full page HTML
 - **Text content**: Clean body text with word count